juliasilge/supervised-ML-case-studies-course/slides/chapter3_13.md

   Voted                  42  1293
 ```

 Notes: The same, sadly, cannot be said for the random forest model.
-Notice that here with the testing data, it did not correctly predict for any of the people who did not vote.
-Wh 😱 t we're seeing here is evidence of dramatic overfitting, despite the fact that we used cross-validation.
+Notice that here with the testing data, it did not correctly predict for any of the people who did not vote. 😱 What we're seeing here is evidence of dramatic overfitting, despite the fact that we used cross-validation.
 For the amount of data we have available to train this model, the power of a random forest ends up resulting in memorization of the features of the training set, instead of building a useful predictive model.

 ---